 Leslie Walker-Harding, MD, has joined Penn State Health as medical director, Penn State Children’s Hospital and pediatrics department chairperson, Penn State Health Milton S. Hershey Medical Center.
-Prior to her arrival on the East Coast in September, Dr. Walker-Harding served as division chief of adolescent medicine at the University of Washington and Seattle Children’s Hospital, and co-director of the Seattle Children’s Adolescent Substance Abuse Program (ASAP).
+Prior to her arrival on the East Coast, Dr. Walker-Harding served as division chief of adolescent medicine at the University of Washington and Seattle Children’s Hospital, and co-director of the Seattle Children’s Adolescent Substance Abuse Program (ASAP).
 Dr. Walker-Harding brings with her a philosophy of providing an integrated approach to health care, including the medical, mental health and social needs of rural communities.

 In an effort to work together for the children throughout the region, Dr. Walker-Harding brings forth her philosophy with Children’s Hospital faculty and staff to continue their work around the health and wellness of the youngest patients, as well as those approaching adulthood.
 “I’m very interested in how academic centers can impact community health,” states Dr. Walker-Harding.
 “Whether it’s called population health or even public health, it’s really about improving the health of the communities we have the ability to impact.”

 Dr. Walker-Harding plans to engage in a dialog with the regional community, especially health care providers for youth, to learn about their findings and pressure points, so that Children’s Hospital can be of greater support to them.
 Additionally, she plans to further the Penn State Health institutional missions in clinical care, research, academic excellence and community outreach, the combination of which being the essential foundation for progress.

 “We are here to serve you and the needs of your patients.
 You’re the experts in your areas, and we want to help you improve the health of your community.”